splunk/splunk-for-securityHub/README.md

 ## Instructions:
 #### Sending Security Hub Findings to Splunk:

 Follow the [Trumpet Setup and Configuration guide](https://github.com/splunk/splunk-aws-project-trumpet).
-Be sure to select `Security Hub Findings` in the AWS CloudWatch Events dropdown.
+Be sure to select `Security Hub Findings - Imported` in the AWS CloudWatch Events dropdown.
+Other data sources can be deselected.

 #### Viewing Security Hub Findings in Splunk: